kristoferjoseph/oauth-github/readme.md

 [![Begin build status](https://buildstatus.begin.app/fly-ogy/status.svg)](https://begin.com)

-A simple app with the minimum necessary file structure to get started on Begin.
+A working example of a static website that uses GitHub to authenticate.

 ## Deploy your own